alundiak/DevOps-experiments/node-js-1/README.md

 Note:

-To test basic JavaScript with NodeJS:

-- `node test.js`

-To test basic JavaScript with Jest

-- `jest test.js` which is executed within adjacent npm script `npm test`.
+In past there was a basic JavaScript test with Jest aka `jest test.js` which was executed within adjacent npm script `npm test`.
+But when I normalized to NodeJS v24 in July-2025, `jest` still couldn't handle ESM without `jest.config.js`.

+I didn't want to install additional NodeJS packages I gave it up, and used `node:test` tool.

+So to test basic JavaScript function directly with NodeJS:

+- `node --test ./test.js`

+or

+- `npm test`